thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'You will see an empty list of Entity aliases.
 Click "Add alias" button;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-4-ce.png
-        title: 'Input alias name, for example, "My Device".
+        title: 'Enter alias name, for example, "My New Entity Alias".
 Select the "Single entity" Filter type.
 Select "Device" as Type and type "My New" to enable autocomplete.
 Choose your device from the auto-complete and click on it.
 Click "Add";'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-5-ce.png
         title: 'Click "Save";'
     5:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-6-ce.png
-        title: 'Finally, click "Apply changes" in the dashboard editor to save the changes.'
+        title: 'Finally, click "Save" in the dashboard editor to save the changes.'

 step33:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-1-ce.png
-        title: 'Enter edit mode.
-Click on the "Add new widget" button;'
+        title: 'Enter edit mode and click the "Add new widget" button at the top of the screen;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-2-ce.png
-        title: 'Select the "Cards" widget bundle;'
+        title: 'Select the "Tables" widget bundle;'
     2:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-3-ce.png
         title: 'Select the "Entities table" widget;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-4-ce.png
         title: 'The "Add Widget" window will appear.
-Click "Add" to add the data source.
-A widget may have multiple data sources, but we will use only one in this case;'
+Add datasource by specifying previously created "My New Entity Alias" alias and click "Add column" to add data key;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-5-ce.png
-        title: 'Select "My Device" entity alias.
-Then click on the "Latest data key" field on the right.
-The auto-complete with available data points will appear.
-Select "temperature" data point and click "Add";'
+        title: 'Specify the "temperature" data key: click on the newly appeared data key input field.
+The auto-complete with available data keys will appear.
+Select "temperature" data key and click "Add";'
     5:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-6-ce.png
         title: 'Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
 Apply changes.'